Oh Hi There!

 • “What percentage of leadership previously worked line positions in this program?”

 I feel like managers and recruiters are going to hate me for this advice— but it matters.
 It’s mattered in my personal experience and there is an industry wide conversation on many of these factors.
 That being said…you can usually tell within 30 seconds whether an agency has insight… or just rehearsed talking points.
-A healthy program won’t expect blind loyalty.
-It’ll respect informed skepticism.
+A healthy program won’t expect blind loyalty and it’ll respect informed skepticism.

 -Clear skies and tail winds!